aarushi-das2/moose2026hackathon/README.md

 # 4. Methodology

+Constant tonic drive
+        ↓
+Excitatory population A dominates
+        ↓
+A activates A_I
+        ↓
+A_I inhibits B_E
+        ↓
+Adaptation accumulates in A_E
+        ↓
+A loses excitability
+        ↓
+B recovers and becomes dominant
+        ↓
+B activates B_I
+        ↓
+B_I inhibits A_E
+        ↓
+Adaptation accumulates in B_E
+        ↓
+A recovers
+        ↓
+      REPEAT

 Step 1 — Initialize the environment (The required Python libraries and MOOSE are imported.)
 Step 2 — Define neuron models (The excitatory AdExIF and inhibitory LIF populations are created with fixed parameters.)
 Step 3 — Define the network